angela-d/brain-dump/ux-stuff/kde-plasma/kde-plasma-system-icons.md

 This seems to be with regards to how the Plasma theme is allowed to bundle its own icons.

+While this is one (arguably faster) approach, you can also modify the [.svgz icon packs](kde-svgz-icons.md) if your theme uses them.

 ***
 **Scenario:**